htmfilho/htmfilho.github.io/_posts/2021/2021-04-11-configurable-go-app.md

 ## Configuration Files

-Configuration files should not be in the same repository of the source code because changes would propagate to all environments and secrets (e.g. database password) can be exposed.
-They should be listed in the `.gitignore` file to prevent accidental commits.
-They can certainly be versioned in a separated repository though.
+Configuration files are the most maintainable way of keeping the configuration.
+They are text files, in a structured format, with documentation, and validation.
+They can be versioned, but not in the same repository of the application because it would propagate changes to all environments and expose secrets (e.g. database password).
+A good practice is to provide a versioned `config_example.yaml` that serves as a reference for creating the real `config.yaml`.

+[Viper](https://github.com/spf13/viper) is a good library for Go apps to work with configuration files.
+It supports YAML, JSON, TOML, HCL, and even Java properties files.
+It also covers flags and environment variables.

+{% highlight go %}
+package main

+import {
+    "fmt"
+    "flag"
+    "github.com/spf13/viper"
+}

+var configuration *viper.Viper

+var (
+    // flag name, default value in case the flag is not used and documentation flgConfigPath = flag.String("cfg", "./config.toml", "Path to configuration file") )

+func main() {
+    configuration = viper.New()
+    configuration.SetConfigFile(flgConfigPath)

+    observedRootPath := configuration.GetString("observer.root.path")
+}
+{% endhighlight %}

 ## Environment Variables